.

 Moishe Holtzeker

 Moishe, was the second oldest of the Holtzeker brothers.
-He also married a woman named Ida (Chaya) and had 5 sons and 5 daughters.
-Moshe's ten children are remembered in the Baltimore version of the tree as: Yankel [or Yaakov], Benne [possibly Ben-Tzion], Pincas, Nahum, Golda, Yeshea [or Yehoshua], Baila, Ruchel, Shisha ("Tchize") and Rivka.
+He married a woman named Ida (Chaya) and had 5 sons and 5 daughters.
+Moshe's ten children are listed in the Baltimore version of the tree as: Yankel [or Yaakov], Benne [possibly Ben-Tzion], Pincas, Nahum, Golda, Yeshea [or Yehoshua], Baila, Ruchel, Shisha (also spelled "Tchize") and Rivka.
+For reasons that are not entirely clear, this Moishe is referred to as "Moshe Nahmanis" Goltzeker in the list of Mlynov martyrs[1]

-We know the most about the family of Moishe's son Yankel from one of his great-granddaughters in Israel (Lior Wildikan Ganor).
-Yankel Holtzeker married a woman named Risa and they had at least 11 children: Tzipporah, Baila, Nahman, David, Menashe, Chana, Mindel, Bayta and Liba, and Hanoch.
-(Yad Vashem records have slight variations on these names and one record lists an Asher).
+Three of Moishe's grandchildren made aliyah before the 1942 and one survived the Shoah, as reported by his Israeli great-granddaughter, Lior Wildikan Ganor.
+They were the children of Moshe's son, Yankel.
+Yankel married a woman named Risa and had at least 11 children: Tzipporah, Baila, Nahman, David, Menashe, Chana, Mindel, Bayta and Liba, and Hanoch.
+(Yad Vashem records have slight variations on these names and one record lists a son named Asher).
 A photo of their large family appears in the Memorial Book as well as their nice house in Mlynov (see below).

 Yankel's daughter Baila (Holtzeker) Wildikan (1914–1990) (standing next to Nachman with her hand on her mother's chair) was involved in the Zionist youth group, Hashomer Hatzair, and after preparatory training (hachsharah) was initially prevented from making aliyah.
 Finally in 1941 she took leave of Mlynov and made a dangerous journey from Moscow to Odessa and then took a rickety boat to Turkey.
 She continued by land to Syria and Lebanon until she finally made her way to Mandate Palestine where she joined her sister Tzipporah in Kibbutz Negba.
 Baila contributed an essay to the Memorial Book, 384-386 [English volume] about her family and taking leaving of Mlynov.
 She also included a tribute to her brother, Hanoch, who was tragically killed defending Kibbutz Negba on May 25, 1948 during the War for Independence.